-If you answered ‘yes’ to most of these questions, it might be a good time to restore the balance in your throat chakra by bringing more integrity, truth and authenticity into your life.
+If you answered ‘yes’ to most of these questions, it might be a good time to restore the balance in your throat chakra by bringing more integrity, truth, and authenticity into your life.

 Throat Chakra Blockage

-One of the main causes of throat chakra blockage is not thinking, speaking and living in alignment with your true, authentic self.
+One of the main causes of throat chakra blockage is not thinking, speaking, and living in alignment with your true, authentic self.

 Here’s why truth is so important for blocked throat chakra:

-When you are not aligned with your core values other people will not see, hear and recognize your internal truth, either.
+When you are not aligned with your core values, other people will not see, hear, and recognize your internal truth, either.

-The throat chakra governs seeking and sharing the truth, therefore it would be very beneficial for you to drop the habit of gossiping and complaining, as these activities are completely out of alignment with your personal truth.
+The throat chakra governs seeking and sharing the truth, so it would be very beneficial for you to drop the habit of gossiping and complaining, as these activities are completely out of alignment with your personal truth.

-The main reason why complaining is detrimental for your throat chakra health is because you openly acknowledge that there is something wrong with your reality, and at the same time, you are not doing anything proactive to change it.
+The main reason why complaining is detrimental for your throat chakra health is that you openly acknowledge that there is something wrong with your reality, and at the same time, you are not doing anything proactive to change it.

 7 CHAKRAS FACE PROTECTION